jhpyle/docassemble/_docs/functions.md

 vegetable_menu = dispatch('vegetable_menu_selection')
 {% endhighlight %}

-If the user selects "Fruit" from the main menu, the interview will seek a definition of `fruit_menu`.
+If the user selects "Fruit" from the main menu, the Steward will seek a definition of `fruit_menu`.
 This in turn leads to calling the `dispatch()` function on `'fruit_menu_selection'`.
 This leads to seeking a definition of the variable `fruit_menu_selection`.
 If the user selects the `Null` option on this menu, the user will go back to the main menu.

-If the user selects "Rocks" from the main menu, the interview will seek a definition of `rocks_page`.
+If the user selects "Rocks" from the main menu, the Steward will seek a definition of `rocks_page`.
 In this case, the block that offers to define `rocks_page` is a [`question`] with a "Continue" button.
 When the user presses "Continue" on the "Rocks screen," the user will return to the menu.

-Note that when the interview seeks definitions of variables and displays screens, it will ask questions to satisfy prerequisites.
-For example, when the user selects "Apple" from the "Fruit menu," the interview will seek the definition of `apple`, but in order to pose the `question` that defines `apple`, it needs the definition of `likes_apples`.
+Note that when the Steward seeks definitions of variables and displays screens, it will ask questions to satisfy prerequisites.
+For example, when the user selects "Apple" from the "Fruit menu," the Steward will seek the definition of `apple`, but in order to pose the `question` that defines `apple`, it needs the definition of `likes_apples`.
 So it will stop and ask "Do you like apples?" before proceeding to the `question` that defines `apple`.